Fifth Army (Ottoman Empire): Order of battle, April 1915

-When the Allied campaign the Battle of Gallipoli, which aimed to seize the Dardanelles, commenced, the Fifth Army comprised two army Corps; the III Corps was defending the Gallipoli peninsula and the XV Corps was defending the Asian shore.
-The XV.
-Corps, also known as the "Asian Group."
-In addition, the 5th Division was positioned north of the peninsula under the command of First Army.
+When the Allied Battle of Gallipoli, which aimed to seize the Dardanelles, commenced, the Fifth Army comprised the III Corps defending the Gallipoli peninsula and the XV Corps ("Asian Group") defending the Asian shore.
+The 5th Division was north of the peninsula in the First Army.

-World War I

 Order of Battle, Late Summer 1915

-The number of divisions involved in the defence of the peninsula expanded to ten and an unattached infantry regiment and a brigade of cavalry before the August Offensive.
-In late Summer 1915, the army was structured as follows:
+The number of divisions involved in the defence of the peninsula expanded to ten with an independent infantry regiment and a brigade of cavalry before the Battle of Sari Bair (August Offensive).